Combined Bachelor’s/Advanced Degree Opportunities

 Menu

 DePaul offers a number of opportunities for students to have graduate or professional credit apply to both the undergraduate and graduate or professional degree.
 The information below details the specific opportunities and related policies.
+A full list of programs can be viewed by visiting the Programs page in the catalog and filtering by combined degree programs.

 1. Combined Bachelor's/Master's Degree Programs